galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_08_20/index.md

   * Design can support other types of data files.
 * Add a 'ref_attribute' attribute to param_value dynamic option filter to allow accessing attributes of the parameter value.
 * Bug fix for multiple_splitter dynamic option filter.
-* Added !AttributeValueSplitterFilter to tool select parameter filters so that GFF attributes can be read and used as tool inputs.
+* Added AttributeValueSplitterFilter to tool select parameter filters so that GFF attributes can be read and used as tool inputs.
 Updated gff_filtering tool to use this filter.
 * Modified Group tool by adding Mode function to the list of aggregate operations.
 * Allow interval to bedstrict converter to work on bed files that may have e.g. a 'track' line.
 * Make viz datatype converters hidden tools; don't show hidden tools in Recently Used tools.